moby/moby/docs/installation/mac.md

     $ docker-machine ls
     NAME                ACTIVE   DRIVER       STATE     URL                         SWARM
-    dev                 *        virtualbox   Running   tcp://192.168.99.100:2376
+    default             *        virtualbox   Running   tcp://192.168.99.100:2376

-The `ACTIVE` machine, in this case `dev`, is the one your environment is pointing to.
+The `ACTIVE` machine, in this case `default`, is the one your environment is pointing to.

 ### Access container ports